danarrib/BigSQLRunner/README.md

 * Calculates remaining executing time (based on average execution speed)
 * Bypass errors and save the error lines into a separated file (same input file, but with ".error" extension).
 * Can resume the script execution from a specified line number
 * Recognizes "GO" statements.
-GO will make the chunck execute immediately and start a new chunck after.
+GO will make the chunck execute immediately and start a new chunck after
+* It saves the last used connection string on the registry, so next time you open it, the connection string will be there
 * It's free and open-source

 Instructions: